 From the Display Remarketing campaigns, sites have been periodically excluded.
 These sites were not relevant for our targeted audience, so we reached an aproximate of 1100 negative placements and topics.
 With these optimisations we have made sure that the banners are displayed in relevant contexts, favourable for generating acquisitions, thus saving hundreds of RON per month.

-Graphic 1: Shows the daily 8 month spread for the Google AdWords account.
+Graphic 1: Shows the daily 8 month spread for the Google Ads account.

 Orange line = conversions (customers)